 - Landing point can safely support weight of the load. - Landing point is level; front to back and side to side. - Use capacity chart to determine safe boom extension range.
-See "Use of the Capacity Chart" on page 5-6. - Align forks at level the load is to be placed, then position boom slowly until load is just above area where it is to be placed. - · Lower the boom until the load rests in position and the forks are free to retract.
+See Section Use of Capacity Chart. - Align forks at level the load is to be placed, then position boom slowly until load is just above area where it is to be placed. - Lower the boom until the load rests in position and the forks are free to retract.

-Disengaging a Load
+4.3.6 Disengaging a Load